Renting a Car & Driving in Albania

 You will need written permission from the car rental company and insurance to take a car cross border.

-When booking my car online with DiscoverCars.com I indicated I would take the car over to Kosovo.
+When I planned to drive to Kosovo from Albania, I indicated this when booking the car online with DiscoverCars.com.
 At the time of pick-up I was given written authorization to show at the Kosovo border.

 I also needed to purchase extra insurance, above what my credit card company covered, and pay a cross border fee.
 The good news was that because I purchased the car rental insurance, they didn’t put a damage deposit hold on my credit card.